Decoration, Maintenance & Repairs

 The bottom line on repair obligations

 Disclaimer: This article is a guide and not intended to be relied upon as legal or professional advice, or as a substitute for it.
 August does not accept any liability for any errors, omissions or misstatements contained in this article.
-Always speak to a suitably qualified professional if you require specific advice or information.
+Always speak to a suitably qualified professional if you require specific advice.

 Author